AN Online Weighing and Measurement Magazine

 Recently I discovered that the domain was available, so I bought it with the goal of recreating some of its original content from archived pages.
 And since there was so much content available I chose two articles and a blog entry that I felt defined the e-magazine's essence.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with the original WAM website.

 Each author of these articles are experts in their field.
 Take for example the first artical titled Weights and Measures In the United States.
 Mike Belue is founder of Belue Associates, a niche oriented technical consulting firm specializing in the weights and measures industry.
 Niche market places are fascinating.
 Often times the general public is totally unaware of such industry specific marketplaces.
-I help create software / apps for a team of Salesforce consultants within the healthcare marketplace.
+I help create software / apps for a team of local Salesforce consultants within the healthcare marketplace.
 My work impacts a large number of people.
 Yet the very specific type of work I perform by creating custom data analytics software for hospitals and medical industry related businesses is not on the radar for regular folks.
 Nevertheless, my work directly affects patients by helping hospital to improve patient outcomes and quality of life.
 One example is the new wear-able technology and fitness apps that my company creates for hospitals and clinics.
 It allows doctors, nurses, and other medical professionals a rare and honest glimpse into patients' everyday lives.
 By using medical data analytics to identify and better manage high-risk, high-cost patients insurance companies and hospitals will be able to see if such patients would benefit from early interventions that could keep patients in better health and reduce medical costs later.
 The excitement about the potential of healthcare data analytics is only tempered by the technology we have available and by the privacy and ethical concerns of how this personal health data is used.
 Likewise the impact of weights and scales is enormous in all aspects of our lives.
 Most of us don't even think about it.
 The visitor who reads some of the articles available may gain a better appreciation for weights and scales.

 PLEASE NOTE THAT THIS PAGE CONTAINS SELECTIVE ARCHIVED CONTENT FROM THE ORIGINAL SITE.